justadudewhohacks/face-api.js/README.md

 **face recognition API for the browser with tensorflow.js**

 This project implements a ResNet-34 like architecture using the tensorflow.js core API ([@tensorflow/tfjs-core](https://github.com/tensorflow/tfjs-core)) for realtime face recognition in the browser.
-The neural net is equivalent to the *FaceRecognizerNet* used in [face-recognition.js](https://github.com/justadudewhohacks/face-recognition.js) and the net used in the [dlib](https://github.com/davisking/dlib/blob/master/examples/dnn_face_recognition_ex.cpp) face recognition example.
+The neural net is equivalent to the **FaceRecognizerNet** used in [face-recognition.js](https://github.com/justadudewhohacks/face-recognition.js) and the net used in the [dlib](https://github.com/davisking/dlib/blob/master/examples/dnn_face_recognition_ex.cpp) face recognition example.
 The weights have been trained by [davisking](https://github.com/davisking) and the model achieves a prediction accuracy of 99.38% on the LFW (Labeled Faces in the Wild) benchmark for face recognition.

+## What does it do?

+The neural net computes a vector with 128 values (face descriptor) from any given face image, which is **not** limited to the set of faces used for training the model.
+You can determine the similarity of two arbitrary faces by comparing their face descriptors, for example by computing the euclidean distance or using any other classifier of your choice.

 ## Face Recognition